 - Could it affect your Parkinson’s medications?
 How?

 - Is it part of an FDA-approved clinical trial?
 (These trials file paperwork with the FDA and do not charge fees for participation.)
 Read the FDA statement on stem cell therapies.

 - What is the cost to you?
 (Insurance typically does not cover costs of treatment or patient care outside of a clinical trial.)

-In current clinical trials investigating stem cells for Parkinson’s, researchers aim to create brain cells from stem cells in fat or skin and inject them directly into the brain.
-While early work has shown promise, many questions remain: What is the best process for creating brain cells from stem cells?
-What is the correct number of stem cells to put in the brain?
-How and where should they be put in the brain?
+In several ongoing clinical trials, researchers aim to create brain cells from stem cells in fat or skin and inject them directly into the brain to treat Parkinson’s symptoms.
+Other clinical trials are testing intravenous (IV) infusions of bone marrow stem cells to target inflammation and potentially slow Parkinson’s progression.
+While early stem cell work has shown promise, many questions remain: What is the best process for creating brain cells from stem cells or cultivating bone marrow stem cells?
+What is the correct number of stem cells to implant or infuse?
+What is the optimal procedure to do so (how many cells, how many times, etc.)?
+Does one procedure work “better” than another?
+Who are the ideal candidates?
+Could stem cells treat Parkinson’s symptoms, slow disease progression or both?
 Over time, do the cells stay alive?
-Cause significant problems?
+Cause complications?
 (In a clinical trial of implanted stem cells in the late 1990s, many Parkinson’s patients developed constant dyskinesia – abnormal, involuntary movement that can happen with long-term levodopa use.)
 What Parkinson’s symptoms respond to this treatment?
 Who are the ideal candidates for this treatment?
 Watch a webinar to learn how ongoing PD stem cell trials are answering these questions.